-- 1. You were married for at least two years to a U.S. citizen who is now deceased and who was a U.S. citizen at the time of death; - 2.
-Your citizen spouse's death was less than two years ago;
+- 1. You were married to a U.S. citizen who is now deceased and who was a U.S. citizen at the time of death. - 2.
+Your citizen spouse died less than 2 years before the date on which you file this petition.